 Dinner at home is always a great option.
 It’s personal and private.
 So prepare a romantic dinner for 2, complete with candlelight and champagne, and think about a really clever way to propose at some point during the night.
 Make it special—really special, and turn a quiet evening at home into one of the best marriage proposals ever.

 There are few simple dates that are more romantic than a picnic in the park.
-These types of dates are personal, cheap and romantic.
+They’re personal, cost almost nothing and romantic.
 Make sure to go to a secluded area or remote location.
 You don’t want the Griswald’s having a family get together a few feet away.

 Bring along her favorite things, favorite music, a vase with her favorite flower, her favorite game.
 It’s all about the small details here, make the day all about her and make her feel incredibly special.
 Then simply propose.

 If you’re lucky enough to live by the ocean then plan a day at the beach.
 If not, you can always plan a mini vacation or weekend away for a little sun and fun.
 Beaches are very romantic especially in the late afternoon and early evening and a great place to propose.